xixilele1990/swap-meet/README.md

 ## Project Development Workflow

+We will use a Test Driven Development programming workflow to work on this project.
+Notice the Red-Green-Refactor steps in the workflow steps outlined below.

 1. When you want to begin work on this project, ensure that your virtual environment is activated:

 ```bash